Why We Should Look to Them for Guidance

 The system of absolute justice may have correspondence to mandates that are advocated by many religious sects.
 However, the practice of those religious precepts will be finite if they do not extend to the infinite — laws that function intrinsically through Conscious awareness.
 Anyone can align with and apply the wisdom of these immortal principles to their life circumstances.
 No go-between is required because these fundamental truths are constitutive to all existence.
 Until the purpose and functioning of these eternal truths are more widely known and applied, religions serve an important role in teaching ethics and morality to the earth’s inhabitants.
 Those moral edicts are needed to keep humanity on the right footing.
 Without codes of righteous behavior to follow, there would be chaos and mayhem.

-Pain and the desire to be pain-free will spur the urge to look beyond our usual field of inquiry at some point in a lifetime(s).
+At some point in a lifetime(s) pain and the desire to be pain-free will spur the urge to look beyond our usual field of inquiry.
 Until then, this perfectly functioning order of justice may not resonate.
 If you have not found relief from distress and despair, it may be helpful to ask if those earthly experiences that are usually sought after: love, fame, fortune ever really satisfy, ever ease your troubled heart, or are they more often the precursors of pain?
 Although those longed-for things may provide some pleasure or relief for a while, anything of nature-matter will be ephemeral because that’s what nature-matter, which includes the human body, is, a product of time.
-The system of laws and justice of a higher-order is where all is governed through rightness and reason.
+The system of laws and justice of a higher order where all is governed through rightness and reason.
 It’s where presence is throughout, and Eternal Truths prevail.
 It is where we can turn for clarity and certitude.
 Usually, we lodge in sensations of the conditioned body and psyche, crave their removal or continuance.
-The earnest desire to shift our awareness to something other than the reduction of pain, or the thrill of sensations, can place us in the position of a conscious agent for change, not someone who is just acted upon.
-When the desire for correct information is stalwart and unwavering, an opening is created for Eternal Truths to reach us anywhere, at any time, in any circumstance because illumination is a wellspring within the province of our being.
+The knowing of Eternal Truths can place us in the position of a conscious agent for change, not someone who is just acted upon.
+When the desire for correct information is stalwart and unwavering, an opening is created for those Truths to reach us anywhere, at any time, in any circumstance because illumination is a wellspring within the province of our being.